Diri warns troublemakers in Opu-Nembe – The Sun Nigeria

 He frowned at those playing politics with the road project, saying since news broke about the Nigerian National Petroleum Company (NNPC) Limited taking over construction of the road, nothing had been done by the company or the federal government.

-Responding to a request to upgrade facilities in schools in Nembe, the governor said the government was not leaving any stone unturned in its effort to transform the education sector.
+Responding to a request to upgrade facilities in schools in Nembe, the governor said the government was not leaving any stone unturned in its efforts to transform the education sector.

 He explained that the educational direction of the state was science and vocational education in order to empower the youths beyond paper certificates.